-- Mandatory energy conservation of government office buildings: Government departments and agencies and regional governments are mandated to implement bestpractice energy saving measures as explained in the government's guidelines and directives on energy saving in government buildings, and are required to report their monthly energy use in buildings to the National Team on Energy and Water Efficiency, every six months9. - State-owned energy service company (ESCO): The state-owned ESCO (established in 1986) is expected to take a leading role in providing energy conservation related services, particularly to industry.
-The government expects its ESCO to maintain forefront expertise in the field of energy efficiency and conservation in Indonesia, and 6 Ministry of Energy and Mineral Resources (2005), Blueprint Pengelolaan Energi Nasional (PEN) 2006-2025, in accordance with Presidential Regulation No. 5/2006 regarding National Energy Policy.
-7 Presidential Regulation No.5/2006 regarding National Energy Policy.
-8 Chapter 2, Article 2 - Presidential Decree (KEPRES) No. 43/1991 regarding Energy Conservation.
-9 Presidential Decree No. 2/2008 on Energy and Water Efficiency.

-to encourage a greater role for private-sector ESCOs in the future.10 - Public-Private Partnership Program on Energy Conservation: The Partnership Program on Energy Conservation is a government-funded energy audit program that is available to industries and commercial buildings.
-Participating industries and commercial buildings are required to implement the recommended energy saving measures identified in the energy audit. - The Energy Conservation Clearinghouse was created for the purpose of data and information exchange on energy efficiency and conservation, particularly for the industry sector and commercial buildings. - Energy benchmark and best practice guide for specific industrial energy use, and energy use in commercial buildings. - Energy Labelling

-Indonesia's energy labelling program began in 1999.
+- Mandatory energy conservation of government office buildings: Government departments and agencies and regional governments are mandated to implement best-practice energy saving measures as explained in the governmentøs guidelines and directives on energy saving in government buildings, and are required to report their monthly energy use in buildings to the National Team on Energy and Water Efficiency, every six months7. - State-owned energy service company (ESCO): The state-owned ESCO (established in 1986) is expected to take a leading role in providing energy conservation related services, particularly to industry.
+The government expects its ESCO to maintain forefront expertise in the field of energy efficiency and conservation in Indonesia, and 4 Ministry of Energy and Mineral Resources (2005), Blueprint Pengelolaan Energi Nasional (PEN) 2006-2025, in accordance with Presidential Regulation No. 5/2006 regarding National Energy Policy.
+5 Presidential Regulation No. 5/2006 regarding National Energy Policy.
+5 Presidential Regulation No.5/2006 regarding National Energy Policy.
+6Chapter 2, Article 2 ó Presidential Decree (KEPRES) No. 43/1991 regarding Energy Conservation.
+7 Presidential Decree No. 2/2008 on Energy and Water Efficiency. to encourage a greater role for private-sector ESCOs in the future.8 - Public-Private Partnership Program on Energy Conservation: The Partnership Program on Energy Conservation is a government-funded energy audit program that is available to industries and commercial buildings.
+Participating industries and commercial buildings are required to implement the recommended energy saving measures identified in the energy audit. - The Energy Conservation Clearinghouse was created for the purpose of data and information exchange on energy efficiency and conservation, particularly for the industry sector and commercial buildings. - Energy benchmark and best practice guide for specific industrial energy use, and energy use in commercial buildings. - Energy Labelling Indonesiaø energy labelling program began in 1999.
 A dual energy rating system was considered for electrical appliances, initially for refrigerators.
-The energy labelling system design shows: (1) information about the kWh per year energy consumption of a product and its relative position on a line from the lowest to highest case of kWh per year consumption of similar products in the market (Indonesia), and (2) an energy consumption star rating-of four stars-that shows the product's energy efficiency rank, relative to similar products in the market (Indonesia) at the time of assessment.11 This energy labelling system was discontinued, however, to be replaced by a new energy labelling system and design.
+The energy labelling system design shows: (1) information about the kWh per year energy consumption of a product and its relative position on a line from the lowest to highest case of kWh per year consumption of similar products in the market (Indonesia), and (2) an energy consumption star ratingô of four starsô that shows the productø energy efficiency rank, relative to similar products in the market (Indonesia) at the time of assessment.9 This energy labelling system was discontinued, however, to be replaced by a new energy labelling system and design.
 A new energy labelling system is currently being developed.
 The design will provide information on: (1) the absolute energy efficiency or performance of a product; and (2) an energy efficiency star rating of four stars.
 The star rating is to be assigned by an independent and accredited test facility that tested the product.
 The new energy label design is shown (right).
-It shows an example for the case of an energy label for compact fluorescent lamps-CFLs; the energy label provides information on the lumens produced per watt.

-PEMAKAIAN ENERGI

-BRESL: To remove barriers in implementing energy standards and labelling (ES&L), Indonesia is currently participating in a UNDP-GEF project: Barrier removal to the cost effective development and implementation of energy efficiency standards and labelling project-BRESL.
+It shows an example for the case of an energy label for compact fluorescent lampsô CFLs; the energy label provides information on the lumens produced per watt. • BRESL: To remove barriers in implementing energy standards and labelling (ES&L), Indonesia is currently participating in a UNDP-GEF project: Barrier removal to the cost effective development and implementation of energy efficiency standards and labelling projectô BRESL.
 The program involves six developing economies of Asia.
-BRESL has five major programs in promoting ES&L. The programs are: (1) policy making, (2) capacity building, (3) manufacture support, (4) regional cooperation, and (5) pilot projects.12 11CLASP (2008).
+BRESL has five major programs in promoting ES&L. The programs are: (1) policy making, (2) capacity building, (3) manufacture support, (4) regional cooperation, and (5) pilot projects.10 8DJLPE (2009).

-10DJLPE (2009).
+9CLASP (2008).

-12Han Wei, UNDP-GEF (2009).
+10Han Wei, UNDP-GEF (2009).